rohangc/GVimConfiguration/Readme.md

     2. Install the following software and ensure that Vim and all these binaries are accessible via your 'PATH' environment variable:
         a.
 Git
         b. curl
-        c. clang - the same architecture as that of your Vim (x86/x64)
+        c. clangd - the same architecture as that of your Vim (x86/x64)
         d.
 Python - the same architecture as that of your Vim (x86/x64) If you are prevented from installing Python on your system due to any reason:
                 1. Extract the Python distributable binaries into the same directory where the Vim binaries lie.